 Q: Our students take all of their classes online.
 Can we be accredited?

 A: Your school may be accredited if and only if all of the courses are created by your school and are taught by employees of your school.
-If the students are taking courses from an outside provider (such as FLVS or Laurel Springs), the school is not eligible for accreditation with FCIS.
+If the students are taking courses from an outside provider (such as FLVS), the school is not eligible for accreditation with FCIS.

 Q: How can we learn more about the accreditation process?
 Is there training?